j-schaub/stat545_md_explorer/README.md

 # STAT 545: Participation

-A repository for exploring version control and Markdown
+A repository for submitting in-class activities for participation marks

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.

-Starting the new branch (test 1)
+This repo is organized in the following way: